alexdodonov/mezon-router/README.md

 The mezon/router is

-- more than 25 times faster then klein/klein router;
+- 25 times faster than klein/klein router
-- 7 to 15 times faster then Symfony router;
+- 7 to 15 times faster than Symfony router
-- 30 to 50 times faster then Laravel router;
+- 30 to 50 times faster than Laravel router
-- more then 1,5 times faster then nikic/fast-route;
+- 1,5 times faster than nikic/fast-route

 More benchmarks can be found [here](https://github.com/alexdodonov/mezon-router-benchmark)